-- In the Schema Transformation window, scroll to the column that is used for the partition key (this example uses the default
+In the Schema Transformation window, scroll to the column that is used for the partition key (this example uses the default

 - The Configure Filter window opens.
 You can specify an isolation key by using one of the following two methods.
 You can repeat the steps to select more than one isolation key for a view.

-- You can type an isolation value defined in the object group into the Insert Filter field and click Create.
+- Type an isolation value defined in the object group into the Insert Filter field and click Create.

-- You can select Use isolation keys and the system displays a list of the available isolation keys.
+- Select Use isolation keys and the system displays a list of the available isolation keys.
 Select a key that you want to use for the view, and then click Create to save the setting.